rekluz/Nikakudori-Mahjong/README.md

 ---

 ### 🚀 About the Project
 This game was developed as a personal journey into Android development.
+I have loved playing tile matching games on android devices for as long as I have owned them going back to the HTC G1.
+Not finding a good free version in the play store that has all the features and the look that I wanted I decided to create my own and this is the result.

  Built with **Kotlin** and **Jetpack Compose**, it brings a classic puzzle favorite to life with modern animations and solid logic.

 <p align="center">
   <img src="https://raw.githubusercontent.com/rekluz/Nikakudori-Mahjong/main/graphics/screenshot.png" width="600" alt="Nikakudori Mahjong Gameplay" style="border-radius: 10px; box-shadow: 0 4px 8px rgba(0,0,0,0.2);">